icelary/kirk/songs.md

 > The media be claiming he's a fascist spreading hate
 > So y'all get violent when you know that you can't debate

+## Not in Vain - by AMiYAH

+<iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/3wC4JbE-AUQ" allow="fullscreen"></iframe>

+Released: September 16, 2025

+> Voices rose in a crowded room
+> Truth was spoken and an echo boomed
+> The world turns violent, blinded by hate
+> And a servant of Christ met Heaven's gates

 ## How Dare They - by Diesel

 <iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/YcyKR0SzCtA" allow="fullscreen"></iframe>